TCotton/Wordpress-plugin-Affiliate-Hoover/readme.txt

 There is also a tracking system for checking clicks on affiliate links and the ability to stagger publication of individual posts at a rate 5 per 10 minutes.

-So far it is optimised for the following companies:

-* Paid on Results (CSV, XML and remote URL)
-* Trade Double (CSV, XML and remote URL)
-* Affiliate Window (CSV)
-* Google Affiliate Network (CSV)

-__You should be able to upload any CSV file from any company__
+__You should be able to upload any CSV file from any company but you need to make sure that it is formatted correctly with comma separators__

-I aim to add full support for more affiliate marketing companies in the near future.

-Only works with PHP versions 5.3 and higher.
+__Important!
+Only works with PHP versions 5.3 and higher__

+If you have an earlier PHP version then ask your hosting company to upgrade.

 [Please post bugs and support feature requests here](http://wordpress.org/support/plugin/affiliate-hoover)